kadoya-cyclin/SocialFrameworkHelperiOS/README.md

 How To Include It
 -------------
-+ Copy SocialFramework.h and SocialFramework.m into your Project.
++ Copy SocialFrameworkHelper.h and SocialFrameworkHelper.m into your Project.

 + Add following Frameworks to your project's Link Binary With Libraries build phase.
         Twitter.framework (mark it optional, new in iOS6)